Ilobu: Traditional religion beliefs

-Erinle is an annual festival of worship within the town where ram with pounded yam and Sekete wine - a traditional wine - are used to worship.
+Erinle is an annual festival of worship within the town where ram with pounded yam and Sekete wine - a traditional wine - are used to worship but the tradition is not as it used to be.
 Everybody in the town, worship Erinle with Olobu the king.
 On the fifth day, Erinle images would be brought out.
 A twenty-eight day notice would be given, around August before the actual festival in September.
 Erinle had been worshipped before the arrival of Islam and Christianity.
 The ram would not be killed but would be thrown into the river alive.
 Akodo is the priest and there are many spots in the river called Ibu which represented where Erinle’s sons live.

 The significance of the festival is linked to the continued peace, harmony and progress of the town.
 Despite the fact that majority of its populace are either Muslims or Christians, Erinle festival remains a rallying point for the natives of Ilobu in Osun State.

 System of administration

 Politically, the Olobu enjoys extensive power.
-He has legislative and judicial powers.In the past, he monopolised the right to impose or commute capital punishment and also controlled appointments to senior political offices.
+He has legislative and judicial powers.
+In the past, he monopolised the right to impose or commute capital punishment and also controlled appointments to senior political offices.
 Though the Olobu has the right to choose his own chiefs, he is, himself, chosen by the kingmakers.
 In the palace, the Olobu has some palace officials called 'Oba ni nki o'.
 This is hierarchically set up with 'Baba kekere' as its leader.
 The 'Baba kekere' is chosen by the reigning Olobu or his chiefs.
 The palace officials also include the Palace Chronicler in person of the Chief Drummer.

 The Olobu rules the town through a chain of the most senior chiefs.
 The chiefs are known as 'llu' or 'Town Representatives'.
 The 'llu' is headed by Bara, who is regarded as next in rank to the Olobu.
-The other senior chiefs are Jagun, Balogun,Otun and Baalẹ Gbobamu (Gbobamu Chief).
+The other senior chiefs are Jagun, Balogun, Otun and Baalẹ Gbobamu (Gbobamu Chief).
 Women also play active roles in the traditional and political administration of llobu and are given a voice through their political representative, Iyalode, who is assisted by her Otun Iyalode and Seriki, second and third in rank respectively.

-Next to the llu, come the Baale(heads of households).
+Next to the llu, come the Baale (heads of households).
 The Baale(s) represent their different households.
 They do not hold meetings together except when called together by the Olobu and his chiefs.
 The oldest man in the compound is usually elected as the Balaeẹ It is required that all members of a household should be able to trace their descent from a common ancestor.
 The unit is strictly exogamous, and sexual relations between members are regarded as incestuous and are punishable by the gods of the community.